wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 	-   **Salesperson | EmployeeKey** to **Sales | EmployeeKey**

-	> [!NOTE]
-	> In this lab, the **SalespersonRegion** and **Targets** tables will remain disconnected.
-There's a many-to-many relationship between salesperson and region, you will work this advanced scenario in the next lab.
+	> *In this lab, the **SalespersonRegion** and **Targets** tables will remain disconnected.
+There's a many-to-many relationship between salesperson and region, you will work this advanced scenario in the next lab.*

 1. In the diagram, placing the tables with the **Sales** table in the center, and arranging the related tables about it.